Chin and Jawline Filler: A Before and After Showcase of What’s Possible

-At MFI in San Francisco, we’re constantly amazed (but never surprised) by the results we can achieve with dermal fillers.
-Some of our most significant transformations involve the chin and jawline.
-We’ve put together this collection of photos to give you a glimpse of what’s possible with chin and jawline filler, and perhaps get you excited about your own jawline upgrade!
+At MFI in San Francisco, we’re constantly amazed (but never surprised) by the results we can achieve without surgery, especially in the lower face.
+This collection of real patient before-and-after photos (including Dr. Mabrie’s own decade-long transformation) gives you a glimpse of what’s possible with chin and jawline filler.
+It may even inspire your own jawline upgrade!

 What Can Chin Filler Do?